Handling Buttons and Links

 self.tab_height = tab_height

-We can pass it in in new_tab:
+We can pass it to new_tab:

 class Browser: